LPBeaulieu/Braille-Sudoku-Brailloku/README.md

 The following instructions will be provided in great detail, as they are intended for a broad audience and will allow to run a copy of <b>Brailloku</b> on a local computer.
 Here is a link to an instructional video explaining the steps described below: https://www.youtube.com/watch?v=cT8XWUTPtxw.

-The paths included in the code are formatted for Unix (Linux) operating systems (OS), so the following instructions are for Linux OS environments.
+The following instructions are given for Linux operating system (OS) environments, as I work with Linux on my computer, but it should be fine with other operating systems (windows, macOS) as well.
+Please send me an e-mail to the address below if you encounter any issues and I will try to improve my code.

 <b>Step 1</b>- Head over to the main <b>Brailloku</b> github page, click on the <b>Code</b> button and then click on the <b>Download zip</b> button.
 Extract the zipped folder into your desired location, and the "Braille-Sudoku-Brailloku-main" folder will now serve as your working folder, which contains the Python code you will later run in order to generate sudoku puzzles.